 Sprint continues its 4G leadership with turbo-charged wireless

-connectivity, faster than today’s 3G from any carrier
+connectivity, faster than today’s 3G from any wireless carrier

-Life in Boise just got a lot more productive for those who want
+Life in Amarillo just got a lot more productive for those who want

 high-speed Internet at any place or time.
 Sprint (NYSE: S) today

 announced the launch of Sprint 4G mobile broadband throughout the